FrancescoDiSalesGithub/web-server-htb/README.md

-# web-server-htb
+# Web-server-htb
 webserver for testing hack the box's web requests module

-# available rest endpoints
+# Available rest endpoints

 Web-server-htb is running locally and listening on port 8080.
 Available endpoints are: